Please Enable JavaScript in your Browser to Visit this Site.

-Strandby, Funen
+Strandby, Funen (Fyn)

-Interestingly, Strandby is a small village on Funen, which was not a herred (a herred historically contained several parishes) or even a parish.
-Yet somehow the 1800s attire of this sleepy hamlet rose to national prominence to become one of Denmark's signature folk costumes!
+Interestingly, Strandby is a small village on Funen (Fyn) Island.
+It was so small that it was neither a parish nor a herred (a herred historically contained several parishes).
+Yet through happenstance the 1800s attire of this sleepy hamlet rose to national prominence to become one of Denmark's signature folk costumes!

 Like Hedebo, people in Strandby seem to have worn different colored costumes depending on the season.
 Thus, there are believed to be several Strandby women's costumes: